GameCube: Sales

 In Japan, between 280,000 and 300,000 GameCube consoles were sold during the first three days of its sale, out of an initial shipment of 450,000 units.
 During its launch weekend, $100 million worth of GameCube products were sold in North America.
 The console was sold out in several stores, faster than initial sales of both of its competitors, the Xbox and the PlayStation 2.
 Nintendo reported that the most popular launch game is Luigi's Mansion, with more sales at its launch than Super Mario 64 had.
 Other popular games include Star Wars Rogue Squadron II: Rogue Leader and Wave Race: Blue Storm.
 By early December 2001, 600,000 units had been sold in the US.

-Nintendo predicted 50 million GameCube units by 2005, but only sold 22 million GameCube units worldwide during its lifespan, placing it slightly behind the Xbox's 24 million, though it did manage to outsell the Xbox in Japan, and well behind the PlayStation 2's 155 million.
+Nintendo predicted 50 million GameCube units by 2005, but only sold 22 million GameCube units worldwide during its lifespan, placing it slightly behind the Xbox's 24 million (though it did manage to outsell the Xbox in Japan), and well behind the PlayStation 2's 155 million.
+Ars Technica articles from 2006 showed and a 2020 book state that Nintendo officially sold 24 million GameCube consoles worldwide, and one article from Seeking Alpha states that the GameCube sold 26 million consoles worldwide.
 Its sales exceeded that of the Xbox 360 in Japan.
 The GameCube's predecessor, the Nintendo 64, also outperformed it at nearly 33 million units.
-It also exceeded the short-lived Dreamcast, which yielded 9.13 million units.
+It also exceeded the Dreamcast, which yielded 9.13 million units.
 In September 2009, IGN ranked the GameCube 16th in its list of best gaming consoles of all time, placing it behind all three of its sixth-generation competitors: the PlayStation 2 (3rd), the Dreamcast (8th), and the Xbox (11th).
 As of March 31, 2003, 9.55 million GameCube units had been sold worldwide, behind Nintendo's initial goal of 10 million consoles.
-Two Ars Technica articles from 2006 showed that Nintendo had officially sold 24 million GameCube consoles worldwide.

 Many of Nintendo's own first-party games, such as Super Smash Bros.
 Melee, Pokémon Colosseum, and Mario Kart: Double Dash, had strong sales, though this did not typically benefit third-party developers or directly drive sales of their games.
 However, at the same time, these first-party games, and second-party and third-party games, elevated the GameCube.